avd1729/TypeScript/README.md

-# Angular
+# TypeScript

-Repo to practice Angular concepts
+Repo to practice TypeScript